vigneshavm/Interview-questions/Javascript1.md

 <br>

-## AJAX - advantages and disadvantages
+## Advantages and Disadvantages of Using AJAX

 <!-- Update here: /questions/what-are-the-advantages-and-disadvantages-of-using-ajax/en-US.mdx -->